gaberomualdo/vision/README.md

 ## Contributing

 Want to contribute to Vision?
 Great!
-Feel free to submit add a pull request with your edits, and be sure to explain what your edits do.
+Feel free to [add a pull request](https://github.com/xtrp/Vision/compare) with your edits.
 I try to look at every pull request, and merge as soon as I can.
-If you find a bug, feel free to submit an issue as well.
+If you find a bug, feel free to [submit an issue](https://github.com/xtrp/Vision/issues/new) as well.

 ## License and Credits